Lavnin: Etymology and identification

-The name Lavnin is a reflection of popular etymology, the modern Hebrew name being a crude translation of the Arabic word Beida, meaning "white."
+The name Lavnin is a reflection of popular etymology, the modern Hebrew name being a translation of the Arabic word Beida, meaning "white."
 Others say that its modern name represents "the hill of bricks," hence: Tell Livnin (livanim), based on a different pronunciation of the Hebrew that is typically written without vowels.
-Archaeologists are divided as to the site's original name, some holding the view that it may have been the biblical Libnah (Joshua 15:42; 21:13) based on its Arabic name, while others thought it to have been the Chezib of Judah, or the Azekah (Joshua 10:10-11) mentioned by Epiphanius.
+Archaeologists are divided as to the site's original name, some holding the view that it may have been the biblical Libnah (Joshua 15:42; 21:13) based on its Arabic name, while others thought it to have been the Chezib of Judah, or the Azekah (Joshua 10:10–11) mentioned by Epiphanius.